guardian/gateway/docs/gateway-flows.md

 # Flow diagrams for common Gateway routes

-These flow diagrams are a WIP, mostly used to help visualise some complex functions in Gateway for the purposes of mocking Okta flows in testing.
+**_Note: These diagrams are outdated and describe behaviour for the older Okta Classic API.
+For more up to date flows using the newer Okta IDX API, see the [IDX Documentation](./okta/idx/README.md)_**

 ## Sign in

+_Note: See [IDX Sign In](./okta/idx/sign-in-idx.md) for the most up to date flow_

 ```mermaid
 flowchart TD